Advanced Micro Devices Inc. (AMD) Shares Down Despite Recent Market Volatility

-Advanced Micro Devices Inc. (NASDAQ: AMD)’s stock price has decreased by -2.71 compared to its previous closing price of 85.18. however, the company has experienced a -0.41% decrease in its stock price over the last five trading days.
+Advanced Micro Devices Inc. (NASDAQ: AMD)’s stock price has decreased by -1.97 compared to its previous closing price of 80.08.
+However, the company has experienced a -3.66% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/02/23 that AMD Shines Through Intel’s Dark Cloud

-The price-to-earnings ratio for Advanced Micro Devices Inc. (NASDAQ: AMD) is 96.25x, which is above its average ratio.
-Moreover, the 36-month beta value for AMD is 1.96.
-Analysts have varying opinions on the stock, with 25 analysts rating it as a “buy,” 5 as “overweight,” 12 as “hold,” and 0 as “sell.”
+Advanced Micro Devices Inc. (NASDAQ: AMD) has a price-to-earnings ratio of 88.70x that is above its average ratio.
+Additionally, the 36-month beta value for AMD is 1.96.
+There are mixed opinions on the stock, with 24 analysts rating it as a “buy,” 5 rating it as “overweight,” 12 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 Undervalued Stocks To Own In 2023